paul-hammant/tbd/content/game-changers/index.md

 how Google arranges for 95% (25,000) of its software developers to share one trunk in "Why Google Stores Billions of Lines of Code in a Single Repository"{{< ext url="http://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext" >}}.
 They use a [Monorepo](/monorepos/) variant of a trunk, with internal code shared at **source level**, for high-throughput, low-defect delivery of multiple applications and services.
+By this point Google had replaced Perforce with their in-house VCS, Piper (in 2012), to handle the scale.
 Each application/service has a release cadence chosen by the dev+biz team in question.
 Yes, everything works just fine.

 A couple of months later, Rachel Potvin presented at the @Scale Conference on the same topic{{< ext url="https://youtu.be/W71BTkUbdqE" >}} - "Why Google Stores Billions of Lines of Code in a